 Assuming that our assessment is accurate regarding our expectation for a big fat tax refund from Uncle Sam, what if the tax refund check is not received or deposited into our bank account by the average expected time following the submission of tax return?
 There comes a point when instead of wondering where is my tax refund money, we need to follow up with the IRS or State Franchise Tax Board to check income tax refund status and make sure we are not facing a tax refund fraud which would be a much more serious case than a check lost in the mail for example.

 The good news is that IRS has set up a federal tax refund status tracking tool to help tax filers check the status of federal income tax refund.
-Amazingly enough, the IRS called this secure online tool "where is my tax refund".
 By just providing your social security number or the IRS Taxpayer Identification Number (TIN), filing status whether single, married, etc., and the exact amount of your expected tax refund amount, you can check federal income tax refund status.